goharbor/harbor/tests/testcases/Group7-Replication/7-22-Replication-del-images.md

 1. Login source registry UI as admin user.
 2. Create a project and add an enabled replication rule.
-3. Push at least one image to created project, and wait until replication job done.
+3. Push at least one image to the created project, and wait until replication job is done.
 4. Check the job log.
-5. Delete a pushed image in UI.
+5. Delete a pushed image in UI from the source registry.
 6. Check the replication job.
-7. Check remote registry to see if image has been deleted.
+7. Check remote registry to see if the image has been deleted.

 # Expeced Outcome: